 As many of you know, coral reefs around the globe are threatened by an onslaught of anthropogenic stressors, most notably climate change; indeed, no reefs have been spared from the wide-ranging impacts of humankind (i.e., there are, sadly, no pristine reefs left).
 Consequently, there has been an urgent push to 1) better understand the fundamental biology of key coral reef inhabitants (most notably the reef-building corals themselves), 2) understand how these organisms will respond to future changes in their environments, and 3) make data-driven predictions as to which species/populations are most stress sensitive.
 Despite coral reef research growing at an ever increasing rate, there are inherent issues with the interpretation of coral reef health data that have prevented us from addressing the aforementioned questions.
 Two such issues include:

 Issue #1: There are no healthy, control reefs against which to compare results of, for instance, biomarker surveys.
 Do we even know what constitutes a healthy coral in the absence of data obtained from the pre-Industrial era?
-I recently wrote a popular science article in The Conversation on just this topic.
+I wrote a popular science article in The Conversation on just this topic a few years back.
 Click here for the article in English or here for Indonesian (thanks to my co-author Prodita Sabarini).
-Short answer: I don’t (yet) have an answer.

 Issue #2: Earth’s oceans are in a constant state of flux; does it make sense, then, to use “static” statistical tools (e.g., ANOVA) to analyze coral reef data, or should we instead be using something more dynamic like predictive modeling?
 To explain or to predict?

 I have been using JMP to 1) model coral behavior in an endosymbiosis-tailored, statistically rigorous framework and 2) make predictions as to which colonies/reefs may be at most risk.
-Specifically, I am interested in the idea that VARIABILITY in coral response (as in, the variation across response variables within a single sample), rather than the mean response of individual response variables measured, is a more useful metric for those interested in forecasting behavioral change in reef corals and other marine invertebrates.
-This is based on what we know about transcriptional "chaos" and cancer.
-Maybe, though, I have become myopic from having been focused on this issue for so long and am missing something simple!
-If anyone has any ideas on how to glean the most insight from my coral physiology datasets (one of which is cited below and posted on JMP's website), I would be happy to hear from you.
-Thank you in advance for your time, and apologies for the long post.
+Amongst many (potentially weird) ideas, I am interested in the idea that VARIABILITY in coral response (as in, the variation across response variables within a single sample), rather than the mean responses of the individual response variables measured, is a more useful metric for those interested in forecasting behavioral change in reef corals and other marine invertebrates.
+This is based on what we know about transcriptional "chaos," loss of control of homeostasis, and disease.

 Here is the aforementioned sample dataset I have recently posted for those interested in seeing what the data look like: https://community.jmp.com/t5/JMP-Sample-Data/Reef-coral-data-from-the-Austral-Islands-French-Polynes...